F1 2020 driver transfer market Q&A: What's the latest?

 This time of their own choosing, Red Bull again made the headlines during this summer break as they moved the underperforming Gasly back to Toro Rosso and replaced him with Alex Albon from Spa for what's set to be the remainder of 2019.
 But what about 2020?
 And where are the rest of the grid's teams at with choosing their line-ups for next season?

 Will it be Bottas or Ocon at Mercedes?

-"There won't be a big shake-up this winter, but Valtteri Bottas could be the first domino in whatever musical chairs kicks off," wrote Sky Sports F1's Martin Brundle this week, after the Finn's future was the subject of increasing speculation during the Germany-Hungary double header.
+"There won't be a big shake-up this winter, but Valtteri Bottas could be the first domino in whatever musical chairs kicks off," wrote Sky Sports F1's Martin Brundle in his final column before the summer break, after the Finn's future was the subject of increasing speculation during the Germany-Hungary double header.

 Whereas in 2018 Mercedes already had new deals for Lewis Hamilton (two years) and Bottas (one with an option) signed and sealed by July, this year it's the future of the latter which will keep Toto Wolff and his colleagues busy over the coming weeks in what is ostensibly F1's one yearly holiday period.

 Do Mercedes stick with the experienced and race-winning Finnish hand alongside Hamilton or promote Esteban Ocon, who showed so much promise at Force India before losing out in last year's merry-go-round?